orsonteodoro/oiledmachine-overlay/SECURITY.md

 * A:L - low availability loss possible, miniscule impact possible, partial or full available resources with possibly degraded performance
 * E:E - Exploiting the vulnerability could be easy
 * E:D - Exploiting the vulnerability could be difficult
-* VS - the impact vectors in the center of the blast radius, implies CVSS 4
+* VS - the impact vectors in the center of the blast radius in CVSS 4
-* SS - the impact vectors beyond the center of the blast radius, implies CVSS 4
+* SS - the impact vectors beyond the center of the blast radius in CVSS 4
 * EBR - Extended blast radius but not full blast radius in CVSS 3.1

 ## Severity levels examples